 Equal numbers of boys and girls have the smaller curves that need no treatment.
 Girls are seven times as likely as boys to have the larger curves in their backbones.

 Scoliosis at Seattle Children’s

 Our team is known nationally for treating all kinds of spinal deformities in children.
 We have treated thousands of children with scoliosis, ranging from teenagers with idiopathic scoliosis to children with forms of the condition that involve their nerves and muscles.
-Each year, our spine team evaluates 500 to 600 children with spine problems.
+Each year, the team from our Spine Program evaluates 500 to 600 children with spine problems.

 At Seattle Children’s, we offer your child the support of an entire medical center.
 Complex spine cases usually involve bigger, more severe curves that are more difficult to correct and affect the spinal cord and lungs.
 In caring for children with these more difficult cases, we often work with experts in children's lungs (pediatric pulmonary specialists) and nervous systems (neurosurgeons).